 When the straps are further apart, they don't generate as much friction, and they don't bite into the neck or armpit.
 Just as important is how wide the strap material is because this helps disperse the weight of the load.
 We also found that packs with a sternum strap (versus those without) do a better job at distributing the force of a load.
-The North Face Borealis and Thule Pack n' Pedal are two of our favorites because of their comfortable shoulder straps and hip belts that help evenly distribute the weight of a load.
+The North Face Borealis is one of our favorites because of its comfortable shoulder straps and hip belts that help evenly distribute the weight of a load.

 Equally important, as far as comfort goes, is the construction of the backplate.
 Some of the backpacks we tested have super stiff trays or plastic sheets to add rigidity and protection to the laptop.
 While these may do a better job of protecting your computer (a key factor), they are not as comfortable.
 Packs like the Incase Icon that incorporate soft padding in the backplate were the most comfortable in our tests, both for walking and bike riding.
 We also appreciate a backplate with good breathability, like The North Face Borealis.

 Another key performance metric is comfort when the backpack is completely weighted down.
 Any student knows what it is like to lug around several textbooks and binders, class to class.
-Those that distribute weight well, like the Thule Pack n' Pedal and the Incase Icon, will be more comfortable when weighted.
+Those that distribute weight well, like the Incase Icon, will be more comfortable when weighted.

 Those that rest higher on the back won't sit in the small of your back.
 We appreciated this with smaller backpacks like the Fjallraven Kanken 15" and the Tzowla Travel Pack.
-The Kanken does lose points in this category because of its narrow straps that are quite close together, unlike the Tzowla Travel Pack and the Thule Pack n' Pedal.
+The Kanken does lose points in this category because of its narrow straps that are quite close together, unlike the Tzowla.

-If comfort is your most important deciding factor, look at The North Face Borealis, Incase Icon, and Thule Pack n' Pedal.
-All have wider shoulder straps with a breathable backplate.
+If comfort is your most important deciding factor, look at The North Face Borealis and Incase Icon.
+These wider shoulder straps with a breathable backplate.
 If you prefer a lightweight backpack, check out the Cotopaxi Tasra 16L or the Fjallraven Kanken 15", but be aware that these are more comfortable when filled with less weight.

 Organization and Storage